 The Onion files a (real) Supreme Court brief in defense of parody

-The Onion files a (real) Supreme Court brief in defense of parodyget the free app

 The Onion has some serious things to say in defense of parody.